-10 (2) It shall be unlawful for any person to allow a 11 domestic animal that is the subject of a general or special 12 quarantine order under this section to stray beyond the 13 quarantined premises, area or locality.

-14 (3) It shall be unlawful for any person to transfer 15 ownership of any animal or animal product that is the subject 16 of a general or special quarantine order under this section 17 without first notifying the prospective or actual transferee 18 of the quarantine order and the reasons for the imposition of 19 quarantine.

-20 (4) It shall be unlawful for any person to use or prepare as food for humans or domestic animals any domestic 21 22 animal or domestic animal product that is the subject of a 23 general or special guarantine order under this section 24 without first obtaining the written permission of the 25 department to do so.
-Such permission shall be granted in 26 accordance with any applicable guidelines established by the 27 department.

-28 (5) It shall be unlawful for any person to tear, deface, 29 destroy, remove, conceal or alter in any way any notice of 30 quarantine posted by the department or to remove or destroy, 19960S1432B2044 - 32 - partially or wholly, any portion of a building, tree, fence or other object to which a notice of quarantine has been posted by the department.

-4 (6) It shall be unlawful for any person to bring into 5 this Commonwealth any domestic animals, containers, goods, 6 products, conveyances or materials that are the subject of an 7 interstate or international quarantine order under this 8 section.

-9 (7) It shall be unlawful for any person to impede, 10 hinder or interfere with the department entering upon 11 premises or elsewhere in the performance of duties imposed by 12 this subchapter.

-13 (8) It shall be unlawful for any person to violate any 14 provision of a quarantine order issued under this section.
-15 § 2330.
+- (2) It shall be unlawful for any person to allow a domestic animal that is the subject of a general or special quarantine order under this section to stray beyond the quarantined premises, area or locality. - (3) It shall be unlawful for any person to transfer ownership of any animal or animal product that is the subject of a general or special quarantine order under this section without first notifying the prospective or actual transferee of the quarantine order and the reasons for the imposition of quarantine. - (4) It shall be unlawful for any person to use or prepare as food for humans or domestic animals any domestic animal or domestic animal product that is the subject of a general or special quarantine order under this section without first obtaining the written permission of the department to do so.
+Such permission shall be granted in accordance with any applicable guidelines established by the department. - (5) It shall be unlawful for any person to tear, deface, destroy, remove, conceal or alter in any way any notice of quarantine posted by the department or to remove or destroy, partially or wholly, any portion of a building, tree, fence or other object to which a notice of quarantine has been posted by the department. - (6) It shall be unlawful for any person to bring into this Commonwealth any domestic animals, containers, goods, products, conveyances or materials that are the subject of an interstate or international quarantine order under this section. - (7) It shall be unlawful for any person to impede, hinder or interfere with the department entering upon premises or elsewhere in the performance of duties imposed by this subchapter. - (8) It shall be unlawful for any person to violate any provision of a quarantine order issued under this section. § 2330.
 Condemnation.

-16 The department shall have the authority to condemn and seize 17 or cause to be destroyed any quarantined domestic animal, 18 domestic animal product, conveyance or other guarantined article 19 that has been determined by the department as having been 20 exposed to a dangerous transmissible disease or a hazardous substance such that destruction of the domestic animal, domestic 21 22 animal product, conveyance or other article is necessary to prevent the spread of such disease or contamination.
-23 product or other condemned property for a portion of the 1 appraised value of the domestic animal or property, provided 2 3 that such compensation is made in accordance with this section.
-Notwithstanding the definition of "owner" set forth in section 4 2303 (relating to definitions), indemnification payments made 5 under this section shall be made only to those persons who have 6 an actual ownership interest in the domestic animal or other 7 8 property that is the subject of the indemnification payment.
+The department shall have the authority to condemn and seize or cause to be destroyed any quarantined domestic animal, domestic animal product, conveyance or other quarantined article that has been determined by the department as having been exposed to a dangerous transmissible disease or a hazardous substance such that destruction of the domestic animal, domestic animal product, conveyance or other article is necessary to prevent the spread of such disease or contamination.

-24 § 2331.
+§ 2331.
 Indemnification.